Ubersmake/Adventure/README.md

 * H1s are used internally as section names.

-* Choices are implemented like Markdown links, with the format: `[Chapter One](choice:ChapterOne)` Here, `choice:` is picked up by Adventure, and displays a "link" named "Chapter One" to a section titled `ChapterOne`.
-Clicking on this link loads the content of the section titled `ChapterOne`.
+* Choices are implemented like Markdown links, with the format: `[II](choice:Chapter Two)` Here, "choice:" is picked up by Adventure, which displays a link labeled "II".
+Clicking on this link loads the content of the section titled "Chapter Two".
+Destinations are case (and space) sensitive.

 ## To Do